urho3d/SLikeNet/readme.txt

 the Simplified BSD license.

 7.2.7 (DependentExtension/DXTCompressor) OpenGLWindow.hpp
-This source code file which is part of the DXTCompressor dependent extesion is based on code written by Jeff Molofee 2000.
+This source code file which is part of the DXTCompressor dependent extension is based on code written by Jeff Molofee 2000.
 Acknoledgements go to Frederic Echols for cleaning up and optimizing the code.
 It carries no particular license note but asks to let Jeff Molofee know if the code was found useful